 In the reference point list, click a reference point row to highlight it (alternatively, choose multiple rows).
-Click the Delete Selected Control Points button to delete the point(s).
+Click the Delete Selected Control Points button 🚳 to delete the point(s).

-Find Elevation Value of a DEM
+Find Elevation Value of a DEM/DTM

-To find the elevation value of a DEM, it must be imported using a DEM schema.
+To find the elevation value of a DEM or DTM, it must be imported using a DEM schema.
 In the Georeference dialog box, the actual elevation value is displayed below the image preview.
 Move the mouse cursor to any position within the image view to see the values (updated in real time).
+Note that after applying Terrain Shader, the elevation value will not be available.